ultush/digital-divide/toronto-public-library.md

 ## TPL Open Data Files Available

-The list of Open Data files published by TPL as of Oct 1, 2020 are:
+The list of Open Data files published by TPL, available at [Toronto Public Library Open Data portal](https://opendata.tpl.ca/) as of Oct 1, 2020 are:
 - Catalogue, Event, and Feed Data from the website
 - Catalogue MARC Data
 - Realtime Library Branch Programs and Events Feed